leukipp/cortile/README.md

   - e.g. use `tiling_icon = [...,['firefox', 'Open Browser'],...]` to add a web browser entry.

 ## Issues [![issues](https://img.shields.io/github/issues-closed/leukipp/cortile)](#issues-)
+Cortile works best with Xfwm and Openbox window systems.
+However, it`s still possible that you may encounter problems during usage.

 Windows:
 - It's recommended to disable all build-in window snapping features (snap to other windows, snap to screen borders).
-- In some GNOME based desktop environments window displacement or resizing issues may occur.
+- Particularly in GNOME based desktop environments, window displacements or resizing issues may occur.
-- Sticky windows may cause unwanted layout modifications during workspace change.
+- Sticky windows are unstable and may cause unwanted layout modifications during workspace changes.

 Systray:
 - Adjust the bindings in the `[systray]` section, as some pointer events may not fire across different desktop environments.